 Regulatory Compliance Division

 The Regulatory Compliance Division conducts an independent review of certain state licensing agencies’ proposed rules that affect market competition.
 The division, after review of a proposed rule, issues a determination letter approving or rejecting the rule.
-A state agency may not finally adopt a proposed rule under the division’s review until the division has approved the rule.
+A state agency may not finally adopt or implement a proposed rule under the division’s review until the division has approved the rule or the agency has revised the rule according to the division’s instructions.

 The Regulatory Compliance Division was authorized by Senate Bill 1995 during the 86th Regular Legislative Session and is established in accordance with Subchapter C, Chapter 57, Texas Occupations Code.
 Senate Bill 1995 was passed in response to the United States Supreme Court’s decision in North Carolina State Board of Dental Examiners v.
 Federal Trade Commission and guidance later issued by the Federal Trade Commission.